-Asian Journal of Pharmaceutical Technology and Innovation (AJPTI)- ISSN: 2347-8810 is an International Multidisciplinary Bimonthly Peer Review Journal, which publishes Original Research Article, Short Communications, Invited Reviews, Opinions & Perspectives and Book Reviews in the area of Pharmaceutical Sciences, Medical Sciences, Chemical Sciences and Biological Sciences.
-AJPTI accepts research and review article in Pharmaceutical Sciences and Biomedical Sciences.
-The manuscript would be considered under the specific branches of Pharmaceutical Sciences, Medical Sciences, Chemical Sciences and Biological Sciences, but not limited.
+Asian Journal of Pharmaceutical Technology and Innovation (AJPTI)- ISSN: 2347-8810, (CAS CODEN: AJPTEV) is an International Multidisciplinary Bimonthly Peer Reviewed Journal, which publishes Original Research Article, Review articles, Short Communications, Commentary, Case Reports, Opinions & Perspectives and Book Reviews in the area of Pharmaceutical Sciences, Medical Sciences, Chemical Sciences and Biological Sciences.

 Journal publishes Manuscript of following types: